 Disclaimer- Although it’s possible, you will be doing it at your sole risk.
-The warranty of your phone might be gone and there are chances that you have to face additional problems in the phone.
+The warranty on your phone might be gone, and there are chances that you have to face additional problems on the phone.
 It is not the responsibility of any one of us at www.getdroidtips.com but only yours.

 Generally, when you take your phone to another place (away from your home country), an attempt is made by the device to automatically change the CSC through the new SIM card inserted.
-It gets the new country code from the same and the user is notified through a popup message.
-Upon accepting the same, the new information gets align itself in the phone and the modification of the phone configuration begins.
-The device automatically performs a factory reset and therefore you must keep a data backup upon giving permission to the phone to make changes to the default information.
+It gets the new country code from the same, and the user is notified through a popup message.
+Upon accepting the same, the new information gets to align itself in the phone, and the modification of the phone configuration begins.
+The device automatically performs a factory reset, and therefore, you must keep a data backup upon giving permission to the phone to make changes to the default information.